eclipseisoffline/dimensionleveldata/README.md

 Unsupported versions are still available to download, but they won't receive new features or bugfixes.

+NeoForge ports are available for Minecraft 26.1 onwards.

 ## Usage

 Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/dimension-level-data).

-The Fabric API is required.
+The Fabric API is required on Fabric.
 This mod is not required on clients.